Antelope Valley Union High School District

-The Antelope Valley Union High School District (A.V.U.H.S.D.) is located in the Antelope Valley area of California, in northern Los Angeles County.
+The Antelope Valley Union High School District (AVHSD) is located in the Antelope Valley area of California, in northern Los Angeles County.

 The union high school district includes eight public high schools, one trade school, and two continuation high schools in the cities of Palmdale and Lancaster and their immediate suburbs.
-The district also recently opened three middle schools (grades 7-8).
+The district also recently opened three middle schools (grades 7–8).
 Two are in Palmdale & one is in Quartz Hill.
-The district also provides online instruction via their Virtual Academy for grades 7-12.
+The district also provides online instruction via their Virtual Academy for grades 7–12.
 The office of Virtual Academy is in Quartz Hill.
 The main district office is located in Lancaster.
 The Superintendent of the A.V.U.H.S.D. is Greg Nehen.

 The A.V.U.H.S.D. cares for all high school level education in the metropolitan area.
 The elementary and junior high education is cared for by the Palmdale School District, Lancaster School District, Westside Union School District, Keppel Union School District, Wilsona School District, or Eastside Union School District depending on where the student lives.